datavetaren/prologcoin/README.md

 '$coin'(Value, Spent)
 ```

 Will be reserved for monetary value.
-Value is bound to the amount and
+Variable Value is bound to the
-Spent is either unbound = coin is available / not spent, and if the
+amount and Spent is either unbound which means the coin is available
-argument is '[]' (the empty list) then it is considered spent.
+for spending or '[]' (the empty list) when spent.

 There are two built-in predicates (by the system) that allows you
 joining or spliting coins and only these preciates are allowed to work